This site is frozen as of 10/2022

 Tricks available in David Fanning's Coyote's Guide to IDL Programming.

 Coyote's Guide to IDL Programming

-well-maintained website from independent IDL consultant David
+Although independent IDL consultant David Fanning

-Fanning.
+remains the first place to look for advice on IDL programming.
 The IDL Astronomy Library includes a subset of the "Coyote" IDL

 library, and anyone using IDL direct graphics is encouraged to

-about updates to the Library.
+download this library.
 David is also the author of

 IDL Programming Techniques" (2000) and